 There is also a classification by the degree to which a software solution is really custom:

 - Fully custom-made – as the name suggests, those are the solutions that were completely made from scratch.
 This is a relatively rare type of software, as using already existing libraries as the foundation for the app is usually far more beneficial.
 Few software projects have such an unusual design that the entire thing needs to be created from the ground up.

-- Systems of Custom Software - some companies are using software developed by other organizations with business requirements similar to their own.
-This is somewhat similar to the previous development type, except here the software development team is using concrete apps and packaged software as the basis for their work.
+- Systems of custom software – some companies are using software developed by other organizations with business requirements similar to their own.
+This is somewhat similar to the previous development type, except where the software development team is using concrete apps and packaged software as the basis for their work.

 Custom software – is it worth it?
 To really understand whether or not using bespoke software will be advantageous for your business model, we need to not just to analyze custom-made web development, but also compare it to the off-the-shelf variant.

 There are pretty good reasons why so many companies go for tailored software.